ynput/ayon-documentation/website/docs/addon_usd_artist_usd_intro.md

 Introduction to USD and reasons to adopt it

 ## Why USD
-[USD Explainer Guide](https://www.foundry.com/insights/film-tv/usd-explainer-guide) article provides great insights about why USD is very useful
+[USD Explainer Guide](https://www.foundry.com/insights/film-tv/usd-explainer-guide) article provides great insights about why USD is very useful.

 Let me paraphrase it: